 - Roughly chop all the tomatoes, cut out the the hard part where the stem used to connect.
 Put in the pot.

-- When the sauce is about 1/3 of its original size it’s done.
+When the sauce is about 1/3 of its original size it’s done.
 Turn the heat off and blend it smooth with a stick blender.
-Let cool down with a lid on.

-- When the ketchup has cooled down completely you will get the real taste of the ketchup, here you can add salt and pepper as needed.
-When warm it’s hard to judge exactly how much you need to put in.
-When I had it completely cooled down, it tasted too bland, but when adding about 1 teaspoon of salt all the flavours were enhanced and it tasted great like a real ketchup !
-You be the judge how much more salt you need to add to get the ketchup flavour you like.
+After opening and the ketchup has cooled down completely you will get the real taste of the ketchup, here you can add salt and pepper as needed.
+When warm it’s hard to judge exactly how much you need to put in, as it depsends how much water evaporates when you cook it down.
+When I tasted it completely cooled down, it tasted too bland, but when adding about 1 teaspoon of salt all the flavours were enhanced and it tasted great like a real ketchup !
+You be the judge on how much more salt you need to add to get the ketchup flavour you like.